 Then, one by one, we all entered the pre-departure area after the inspection of our boarding passes, except the nun, who was left to watch somebody's luggage.

-I had been sitting at the pre-departure area for a few minutes now, when the nun finally came in with her light hand-carry.
+I had been sitting at the pre-departure area for a few minutes now when the nun finally came in with her light hand-carry, black handbag.
 When I saw her, I signaled her to sit next to me.
 And she did.
 Since she looked Italian, I thought what better way to practice my Italian with a real Italian.

-As we were talking, she opened her hand-carry, a black bag, and took out a small, rectangular plastic case.
+As we were talking, she opened her black bag and took out a small, rectangular plastic case.
 She gave it to me.
 I realized it was a rosary!
 I immediately blurted, "Molto grazie, Sister.
 Oi sono felice!"
 (Thank you.
 I am very happy!).

 I opened the case and held the blue rosary.
 I immediately thought that this was her own rosary, which she was giving to me, a stranger!
 And if she had used this in her prayers, this rosary must have been blessed already!
 A blessed gift!
 And I hadn't even set foot in Rome yet!

 During the six-hour flight from Dubai to Rome, I remembered I tried to look for Sister Beneditta on the plane.
 I only had to see who was wearing a white habit, but I wasn't able to find her.
-I think I was sure she wasn't on business class.
-Otherwise, she would have boarded way ahead of every one else.
-I think her seat was in row 'H', if I remember right.
+Although I wasn't sure if she was seated in business class.
+Otherwise, she would have boarded way ahead of everyone else.
+I think her seat was in row 'H' if I remember right.
 She showed me her boarding pass earlier when they announced the boarding process.

-I thought she was just somewhere in the plane.
+I thought she was just somewhere on the plane.